sapran/cv/readme.md

 At Berezha Security, Vlad is responsible for delivery of high-quality security assessment services and consulting the clients on broad range of cyber security matters, such as application/software security, cyber security awareness, bug bounty programs, security policy and compliance.

 Since 2011, Vlad co-organizes UISGCON – the largest Ukrainian information security conference.
-He is a notable blogger, podcast producer, and frequent conference speaker.
+He is a notable blogger, podcast producer, and conference speaker.

 - Certified Information Systems Security Professional (CISSP)
 - Certified Information Systems Auditor (CISA)